linkerd/website/linkerd.io/content/blog/2023/0213-linkerd-hero.md

 ---
 author: flynn
 date: 2023-02-10T00:00:00Z
-title: Announcing February's Linkerd Hero
+title: Announcing the February 2023 Linkerd Hero!
 description: |-
   We are excited to announce this month's Linkerd Hero: Yu Cao, for contributing to Linkerd and making it better for the entire community!